Speech Therapy for Children with Autism

 Speech therapy for children with autism helps by building functional communication, supporting language understanding and expression, and strengthening social interaction skills.
 For many children, success looks like fewer communication breakdowns and more reliable ways to connect with others.
 For others it will mean longer chains of interactions with familiar people.
 While for many it will eventually lead to a socially more appropriate, longer and more effective communication and conversation capacities.

-Do you use communication boards in speech therapy for children with autism?
+Do you use communication boards in speech therapy?

 How long does speech therapy for children on the spectrum take?

-Do parents sit in for speech therapy for autistic kids’ sessions?
+Can parents sit in for speech therapy sessions?

 Can speech therapy for children with autism include feeding support?